Parrottrek Journal 2007

 December 21st - Christmas Musical - Presbyterian Preschool -

 Too cute!
-We went and watched the darling preschool version of the Christmas Story.
-Our dear friends little girl Shelby was one of the cute little wise men along
+We went to the most darling preschool version of the Christmas Story ever!
+Our dear friend's little girl Shelby was one of the cutest little wiseman along

-with family friend's little boy Conner.
+with a family friends little boy, Conner.
 Another class was dressed up as the sheep, one as the angels and another as the shepherds.
-After the musical we all took a
+After the musical we all

-tour of Shelby and Conner's classroom which included three sweet little parakeets.
-Each child made their moms and dads a reindeer with their handprint cutouts.
+took a tour of Shelby and Conner's classroom which included three sweet little parakeets and saw how each child had made a reindeer out of their handprint.

 December 24th - Christmas Eve -